Day 35: Monday, May 3rd 2021

-The more time I spend in these early stages of learning, the more I realise it’s all about the fingers – finger dexterity, finger independence, finger stretch, and finger strength.
+The more time I spend in these early stages of learning, the more I realise it’s all about the fingers.
+Finger dexterity, finger independence, finger flexibility, and finger strength.

 With this noted, I started adding chord extensions to my current chords.
-I did this to give my fingers a more thorough workout in a bid to fast track their conditioning.
+I did this to give my fingers a more thorough workout to fast-track their conditioning.
 The chord extensions were a nice addition, and they also sounded musical.

 Day 36: Tuesday, May 4th 2021

 Today I practised for 30 minutes in the morning and 15 minutes in the evening.

 During the morning session, I ran through some Oasis songs.
 No real reason other than because it felt good.
 A lot of Oasis songs are played with fingers 3 and 4 anchored throughout, so I’m hoping they’ll help me improve my 4-finger G chord.